Australian Institute of Health and Welfare (2022) Alcohol, tobacco & other drugs in Australia, AIHW, Australian Government, accessed 08 July 2022.

-Amphetamine use was responsible for 0.6% of the total burden of disease and injuries in Australia in 2015 and 21% of the total burden due to illicit drug use (AIHW 2019b) (Table S2.69).
+The Australian Burden of Disease Study, 2018, found that amphetamine use was responsible for 0.7% of the total burden of disease and injuries in Australia in 2018 and 24% of the total burden due to illicit drug use (AIHW 2021b) (Table S2.69).

-Of the burden due to amphetamine use, drug use disorder (excluding alcohol) contributed 28%, poisoning 5% and suicide and self-inflicted injuries 4.3%.
-Other contributors to the burden due to amphetamine use included road traffic injuries—motorcyclists (3.2%) and road traffic injuries—motor vehicle occupants (2.5%) (AIHW 2019b).
+Of the burden due to amphetamine use, drug use disorder (excluding alcohol) contributed 32%, poisoning 17% and suicide and self-inflicted injuries 5.4%.
+Other contributors to the burden due to amphetamine use included road traffic injuries— motor vehicle occupants and motorcyclists (3.0% each) (AIHW 2021b).

 Data from the AIHW Alcohol and Other Drug Treatment Services National Minimum Data Set (AODTS NMDS) for amphetamines correspond to the Australian Standard Classification of Drugs of Concern (ASCDC) code for the general ‘amphetamines’ classification, in which methamphetamine is a sub-classification.
 Specific coding for methamphetamine episodes have not previously been available due to the nature of the coding structure.
 This has improved over time, due to improved workforce training and new system updates (AIHW 2021).